 Any of you who qualify for EITC, has an AGI of less than $31,000, or are on active military duty and have an AGI of $57.000 or less can qualify for and take advantage of the TurboTax Online Tax Freedom Edition.

 The best news is this year you can take advantage of a special offer TurboTax is having.
 You will now get free advice from CPAs, IRS Enrolled Agents, and even tax attorneys through chat or phone.
-This means TurboTax is the only software offering live and personal one on one chat sessions to give you advice.
+This means TurboTax is the only online software offering live and personal one on one chat sessions to give you advice.

 Also, there are 22 States that can qualify for free State tax preparation with TurboTax Online Tax Freedom Edition.
 The 22 States are the following: Alabama, Arizona, Arkansas, Georgia, Idaho, Indiana, Iowa, Kentucky, Michigan, Minnesota, Mississippi, Missouri, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, Vermont, Virginia and West Virginia.